How Much Does an Oil Pan Replacement Cost?

 Confirm it’s the pan.

 A leaky valve cover, timing cover, or oil filter housing can masquerade as an oil pan leak.
-Jerry’s diagnostic tool can confirm the issue
+Jerry’s diagnostic tool can help confirm the issue before you take the car to the shop.

 Ask if a thread insert will solve a stripped drain plug.